SichangHe/prev_DKU_signature_work/proposal/rationale.md

     and tedious,
     and encourages the participants to skip doing so.

-    Modern academic forums should remove a large part of this burden to the computer and automatically generate citation based on links or text search.
+    Modern academic forums should move a large part of this burden to the computer and automatically generate citation based on links or text search.
 - Visibility groups that are small and complex.